The Education Foundation of Teton Valley enhances educational excellence in our public schools through a variety of ways.

 VOICE Student-to-Student Mentoring Program

-Thanks to the generosity of our donors, the Teton Valley Education Foundation was able to support Teton High School’s VOICE program from its inception to 2017.
+Thanks to the generosity of our donors, the Education Foundation was able to support Teton High School’s VOICE program from its inception to 2017.
 During the fall of 2017, the Teton School District took over the funding for this program and made its continuance a goal of Teton High School.

 The VOICE Student-to-Student Mentoring Program is an ongoing program where positive older students have a strong VOICE to influence younger students.
 Through monthly classroom connections and personal informal connections, mentors impact younger students and promote healthy decision making and character development.
-The VOICE program hosts the i2i, a program for incoming freshmen, that provides a forum where they learn that no matter what issue they are facing, they are not alone.
+The VOICE program hosts a special orientation for incoming freshmen, that provides a forum where they learn that no matter what issue they are facing, they are not alone.
 It also brings to light the effects of bullying upon students.
 VOICE is a program of The Core Project.

-TVEF Post-Secondary Scholarships
+Education Foundation Post-Secondary Scholarships

 During 2013-2015, your support allowed us to award 12 Teton High School students with a small four-year scholarship that will help with expenses while in college.
 These scholarships are designed to encourage students to pursue a college degree and help them remain in school.
+The Education Foundation is no longer awarding scholarships, choosing rather to focus our limited funding in the public schools.